Some of our older readers might not like this one. Thing is, it’s true.

 You read that correctly.

 The Western welfare state is unsustainable.
 It’s not sustainable in Europe and it isn’t here.
 It is amazing however that many people insist that government and the welfare (and warfare) state must continue to grow.

 One of the least discussed, but potentially most significant, provisions in President Obama’s budget is the use of the “chained consumer price index” (chained CPI), to measure the effect of inflation on people’s standard of living.
 Chained CPI is an effort to alter the perceived impact of inflation via the gimmick of “full substitution.”
 This is the assumption that when the price of one consumer product increases, consumers will simply substitute a similar, lower-cost product with no adverse effect.
-Thus, the government decides your standard of living is not affected if you can no longer afford to eat steak, as long as you can afford to eat hamburger.
+Thus,

 This should have been their centerpiece proposal during the last battle.
 They had the full attention of the country and could have put it to good use.

 Watch the “net interest” percentage going forward as interest rates rise.
 That’s going to put a cramp in our lifestyle.

 It appears that the White House has been secretly negotiating with large businesses as Obamacare has veered off down disaster road.
 The delay of the employer mandate has everything to do with the Obama administration’s buddies in big business saying that the program is half baked at best and that they can’t comply with the tangle of red tape.
 So Obama has punted, on this.